dunstontc/learn-go/code/Kernighan/tgpl/notes/01-Tutorial.md

 #### Exercises
 - **Exercise 1.1**: Modify the `echo` program to also print `os.Args[0]`, the name of the command that invoked it.
 - **Exercise 1.2**: Modify the `echo` program to print the index and value of each of its arguments, one per line.
 - **Exercise 1.3**: Experiment to measure the difference in running time between our potentially inefficient versions and the one that uses `strings.Join`.
-(Section 1.6 illustrates part of the `time` package, and Section 11.4 shows how to write benchmark tests for systematic per- formance evaluation.)
+(Section 1.6 illustrates part of the `time` package, and Section 11.4 shows how to write benchmark tests for systematic performance evaluation.)

 ## 1.3.
 Finding Duplicate Lines